 Smithfield also has a Whistleblowing Policy and a confidential, freephone hotline for employees to voice any concerns they may have.
 The Whistleblowing Policy and hotline number is provided to all staff upon commencement of employment and numbers are displayed to ensure all staff have access.

 Training provided to staff

-Induction training is provided to all staff on our Code of Conduct.
-All SF UK employees are required to complete an annual certification confirming they understand and will adhere to our Code of Conduct, as noted above.
+Modern Slavery training is provided to all new staff as part of their Induction training, as well the Company’s Code of Conduct All SF UK employees are required to complete an annual certification confirming they understand and will adhere to our Code of Conduct, as noted above.

 19th December 2018

 This document applies to, and is published on behalf of, Smithfield Foods Group Limited, Smithfield Foods Limited and Pek London Limited.

 The directors consider the publication of the information below as meeting the duty to publish a tax strategy as set out in the Finance Act 2016.